astropy/astroquery/docs/simbad/simbad.rst

         M   5 229.63841666666673 ...
 2010AJ....140.1830G      M   5

 The messier objects from 1 to 9 are found.
-Their ``main_id`` is not necessarily the one corresponding to the wildcard expression.
+Their main identifier ``main_id`` is not necessarily the one corresponding to the wildcard expression.
 The column ``matched_id`` contains the identifier that was matched.

 Note that in this example, the wildcard parameter could have been replaced by a way faster query done with `~astroquery.simbad.SimbadClass.query_objects`.

 Wildcards
 """""""""